Frequently asked questions

 Will part A work without part B?

 Yes, but when you add part B you essentially get more bang for your buck!

 I didn't read the mixing instructions and applied it straight.
 Does it matter?

 No, unlike a fertiliser you won’t damage the plant with an undiluted application.
 You won’t get your money’s worth though!

 Yes.
-The diversity and abundance of microbes in Biocast+ is good for 6 months.
+The diversity and abundance of microbes in Biocast is good for twelve months, if you store it in a sheltered place.
 After this there will still be life in the bottle but it won’t be as much.
-Applying it after six months should still benefit your plants to some extent.
+Applying it after twelve months should still benefit your plants to some extent.
 We recommend a smell test before applying – if it smells bad, it is bad!